Why Do I Compare Myself to Others

 “Why do I keep comparing myself to others, even when I don’t want to?”

 It becomes exhausting because no matter what you do, there always seems to be someone ahead.
-Someone doing more, achieving more, or being more.
+Someone earning more, achieving more, looking happier, feeling more confident, or reaching milestones you think you should have reached by now.

 And instead of feeling motivated, you feel smaller.